1994 San Marino Grand Prix: Second start

 The race was restarted from the beginning of lap 6.
 The first five laps would be added to the second part of the race and the overall result would be decided on aggregate.
 The race ran to a total of 58 laps, five from the first section and 53 from the second section.

 On the second formation lap, Heinz-Harald Frentzen stalled the engine fitted to his Sauber whilst attempting to leave the grid and was forced to start from the pit lane.
 The other cars started from the grid in the order they were at the point the race was stopped.
 Michael Schumacher had a poor start because of wheelspin and Gerhard Berger took the lead on track — Schumacher still led the race overall due to the amount of time he was ahead of Berger before the race was stopped.
 Hill, from third, made contact attempting to overtake Schumacher at the Tosa corner, dropping Hill to the back of the field and was forced to make a pit stop in order to fit a new nose cone.
 Hill battled back to finish in sixth position.

 Schumacher took the lead on track on lap 12 when Berger ran wide, before relinquishing the race lead overall to Berger when he made his first pit stop, confirming that his pace both before and after the red flag was down to his running a three-stop strategy, therefore racing with a lighter car.
 Berger made a pit stop at the end of lap 15 for his first of two scheduled stops, before retiring a lap later with handling problems.
-Häkkinen led his first ever laps of a Formula One World Championship race, before he made a pit stop at the conclusion of lap 18.
+Mika Häkkinen led his first ever laps of a Formula One World Championship race, before he made a pit stop at the conclusion of lap 18.
 Following the first series of pit stops, Schumacher resumed the race lead on aggregate, overtaking Nicola Larini on track at Tosa.
 Schumacher's extra pace as a result of his lighter fuel loads meant he was able to pull out enough of a gap to Häkkinen which enabled him to make an extra pit stop.
 Häkkinen's pace was very slow, allowing Larini to leapfrog him when drivers who planned to make two pit stops made their final pit stops.